-10.1 Each home health agency shall prepare and maintain a comprehensive emergency management plan that is consistent with the national standards (i.e., FEMA, ASPR, TRACIE) and consistent with the local and state plans.

-10.2 The plan shall:

-- 10.2.1 Provide for continuing home health services during an emergency that interrupts patient care or services in the patient's home; and - 10.2.2 Describe how the home health agency establishes and maintains an effective response to emergencies and disasters, including: - 10.2.2.1 Notification of staff when emergency response measures are initiated; - 10.2.2.2 Provision for communication with and between staff members, local emergency management agencies, the state emergency management agency and patients; - 10.2.2.3 Provision for a backup system; - 10.2.2.4 Identification of resources necessary to continue essential care and services; and - 10.2.2.5 Prioritization of patient care needs and services. - 10.3 All agency staff must be oriented to the disaster preparedness plan.
-Records of staff attendance must be maintained. - 10.4 A copy of the disaster preparedness plan shall be available to all staff.

-10.5 Each home health agency shall inform patients and patients' representative, upon admission, of the agency's procedures during and immediately following an emergency.
+- 10.1 Each home health agency shall prepare and maintain a comprehensive emergency management plan that is consistent with the standards adopted by national accreditation organizations and consistent with the local and state plans. - 10.2 The plan shall: - 10.2.1 Provide for continuing home health services during an emergency that interrupts patient care or services in the patient's home; and - 10.2.2 Describe how the home health agency establishes and maintains an effective response to emergencies and disasters, including: - 10.2.2.1 Notification of staff when emergency response measures are initiated; - 10.2.2.2 Provision for communication with and between staff members, local emergency management agencies, the state emergency management agency and patients; - 10.2.2.3 Provision for a backup system; - 10.2.2.4 Identification of resources necessary to continue essential care and services; and - 10.2.2.5 Prioritization of patient care needs and services. - 10.3 All agency staff must be oriented to the disaster preparedness plan(s). - 10.3.1 Records of staff attendance must be maintained in the employee file. - 10.4 A copy of the disaster preparedness plan(s) shall be available to all staff. - 10.5 Each home health agency shall inform patients and patients' representative, upon admission, of the agency's procedures during and immediately following an emergency.